 Competition is fierce and only getting tougher

-Spending money isn’t always the answer – as we found, money isn’t necessarily the easy answer, especially when competing with pages who have social media budgets much larger than yours.
+Spending money isn’t always the answer – as we found, money isn’t necessarily the easy answer, especially when competing with pages that have social media budgets much larger than yours.

 If you do pay-to-play – target the people that like your page, use Ad Manager to turn your attention to users that liked your page but no longer see your content.